kangax/textmate-js-language-syntax-file/README.md

 - Adds missing console.* methods

-        console.profile(); // profile should be highlighted
+        console.profile(); // profile is highlighted

+- Fixes regexp literals matching (when they are preceded with !, +, -, etc.)

+        !/^foo.bar/.test('foo'); // literal is highlghted